Yelfive/md-notes/Java/Basics.md

 List<String> l = new ArrayList<String>();   // <String> declares the element inside list is `String`s
 ```

-When talking about generics, its always about container, a.k.a `Collection`.
+When talking about generics, its always about containers, a.k.a `Collection`.
-Here're the relations of `Collection`s
+Here are the relations of `Collection`s

 ```txt
                 +---------------+                               +---------------+